Catharine Macaulay: Feminism

 Macaulay is a central figure in the history of women's political thought.
 Like English philosopher and feminist Mary Astell (1666-1731), Macaulay's work anticipated ideas that would later be associated with feminist political theory such as concerns about women, consent, and the social contract.
 In her Loose Remarks on Certain Positions to be found in Mr. Hobbes's 'Philosophical Rudiments of Government and Society (1767), Macaulay criticized Thomas Hobbes's construction of patriarchy and paternal right.
-Macaulay’s ideas went against those of Hobbes and Rousseau becuase she focused more on reason and virtue rather than self-interest.Although predominantly a historian, Macaulay developed her own theory of politics.
+Macaulay’s ideas contradicted those of Hobbes and Rousseau because she focused more on reason and virtue rather than self-interest.
+Although predominantly a historian, Macaulay developed her own theory of politics.
 She criticized absolute monarchs and despotic regimes—and the patriarchy that she believed made both possible.
-She outlined her elements of her own form of popular or republican government.
-Scholarly interest in her feminism has led to more attention to her critique of patriarchy and her political theory (beyond her works of history).
+She outlined elements of her own form of popular or republican government.
+Interest in her feminism has led scholars to focus on her critique of patriarchy and her political theory (beyond her works of history).
 Scholars have also noted the relationship between her feminism and religious ideas.

+Macaulay believed that education was one of the most important factors in forming a society.
+She argued that men and women share the same natural rights and, therefore, should receive the same kind of education.
 In addition, scholars have noted Macaulay's impact on early feminist Mary Wollstonecraft, author of A Vindication of the Rights of Woman (1792).
-Macaulay and Wollstonecraft both wrote on themes such as education, freedom as independence, equality, virtue, reputation, injustice, history, and false ideas.
-A main point of Macaulay’s time was education.
-She believed it was one of the most important factors in forming a society.
-That is with everyone receiving the same education.
-Meaning, men and women share the same natural rights therefor both should receive the same kind of education.Wollstonecraft recognized the impact when she wrote to Macaulay: "You are the only female writer who I coincide in opinion with respecting the rank our sex ought to endeavour to attain in the world.
+Both Macaulay and Wollstonecraft wrote on themes such as education, freedom as independence, equality, virtue, reputation, injustice, history, and false ideas.
+Wollstonecraft recognized the impact when she wrote to Macaulay: "You are the only female writer who I coincide in opinion with respecting the rank our sex ought to endeavour to attain in the world.
 I respect Mrs Macaulay Graham because she contends for laurels while most of her sex only seek for flowers."